BenJuan26/EliteArduino/README.md

 ## Fallback to default behaviour

 If the controller hasn't received any data from the agent, or if data hasn't been received for some time (currently set to 12 seconds), it will fall back to the default behaviour of simply firing a button press every time a switch changes position.
-This way, it can conceivably be used without the agent running, though its usefulness will questionable in that case.
+This way, it can conceivably be used without the agent running, though its usefulness will be questionable in that case.

 ## Other data received from the game